datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 As we can see from the screenshot above, we aim to generate three different charts:

-- the 'New Cases' in the world in last 24hrs ring chart;
+- the 'New Cases' in the world in the last 24hrs ring chart;
 - the 'Total cases per Country' horizontal bar chart;
 - the distribution of 'Confirmed Cases' in a given country over time area chart.